The Foundation of Economic Freedom, a True Free Market, is Knowing Political Answers!

 2. All transmitted forms of Fare Court/Public Forum Debates shall be placed and repeated weekly beginning immediately after a concluded debate; and, must be done no later than 30 days prior to Election Day.

 +a.
-Said dissemination shall be mandatory, without charge, by all the aforementioned media outlets — so, to support all of the many solid positives inherent in this Initiative, these outlets may receive a full state tax credit over and above any ad or donation revenue for the cost of dissemination; the responsibility of the Secretary of State shall remain as current law for all ballots forms, polling places and Voter Information Booklets — private interested parties may of course provide pro or con media or print voter information of any size at their own cost to also offer further support.
+Said dissemination shall be mandatory, without charge, by all the aforementioned media outlets — so, to support all of the many solid positives inherent in this Initiative, these outlets may receive a full state tax credit for the cost of dissemination; the responsibility of the Secretary of State shall remain as current law for all ballots forms, polling places and Voter Information Booklets — private interested parties may of course provide pro or con media or print voter information of any size at their own cost at any time to also offer further support.

-This is essential to inform voters in other ways.
+It is essential to inform voters in other ways of formal and mere opinion.

 Section 4, Conduct